Are you someone who struggles to communicate in English?

 The Tale of Peter Rabbit: Beatrix Potter

 This book is written by Beatrix Potter.
-This the stories of naughty Peter Rabbit and his brothers and sisters.
+This the story of naughty Peter Rabbit and his brothers and sisters.
 I am sure you will never be too old to read children’s stories.
 This book has been made into the movie in 2018!

 Fantastic Mr. Fox: Roald Dahl